16 Jun 2025

 You don’t give it away.
 You let the audience pursue it.

-Psycho, The Matrix and Inception were not only successful because of their visionary filmmaking.
-They were effective because they took the risk of making demands of their audiences.
-They demanded curiosity, participation and restraint.
-These were not merely marketing campaigns — they were psychological operations.
+Psycho, The Matrix, and Inception were not only successful because of their visionary filmmaking.
+They were effective because they used mystery marketing campaigns that demanded curiosity, participation, and restraint.
+These were not merely marketing campaigns — they were psychological marketing tactics..
 And the battlefield was in the mind.

 These three genre-defining films redefined the very idea of promoting a movie.